 kYmberly Keeton; Why Brothers Need to Embrace College in the 21st Century…

 (ThyBlackMan.com) There are many African-American males who are heading to prison versus college in the 21st century.
 In order for things to change with black men today, they need to take ownership of their destiny.
-What better way to achieve success, than by going to college to get your degree in human resources, and excelling!
+What better way to achieve success, than by going to college to get your Human Resource Management degree and excelling!
 A few points have been allotted below to help lead them in the right direction.

 More African-American men in the 21st century need to attend college, because statics show they are the least likely to graduate versus white, Asian, and Hispanic males.
 We have passed the era where you have to wonder if you can get an education—our grandparents, civil rights leaders, and concerned citizens, made sure we had a seat at the table.
 Now you need to figure out which chair you want to sit in—in class.